- How to make a simple trailer skin?

 Reference: List of override examples used by SCS Software in American Truck Simulator

-Engine Rpm Limit
+Engine RPM Limit

-Engine Volume (liters)
+Engine Volume (litres)

-Engine capacity, in liters.
+Engine capacity, in litres.
 16100 cc engine is thus 16.1L.

 Engine AdBlue Power Limit